-Rationale: The addition of a front-end uncertainty buffer is a valuable step for accounting for the additional uncertainty in achieving management objectives that CE entails.
-A 25% buffer is an appropriate middle ground that does not rule out the use of CE but does account for CE's additional risk to the fishery.
+Rationale: The addition of a front-end uncertainty buffer is a valuable step toward accounting for the additional uncertainty in achieving management objectives resulting from CE.
+A 25% buffer is an appropriate middle ground that does not rule out the use of CE but does account for its additional risk to the fishery.